tvclemana/shopping-cart/README.md

-# Shopping Cart Application
+# Shopping Cart

-A simple and efficient shopping cart application built with **React** and **Vite**.
-This app enables users to browse products, add items to a cart, view a cart summary, and proceed to checkout.
-The project leverages the **Platzi Fake Store API** for product data.
+This is a Shopping Cart Application built with React + Vite that allows users to add to their cart while seeing the accumulated total price of their selections and also allows them to search for products.

 ## Features

-- **Product Search**: Search for products by name to find what you need quickly.
-- **Add to Cart**: Add selected products to your shopping cart.
+- Add items to the cart
+- Update item quantities
+- Remove items from the cart
-- **Cart Management**: View and adjust the quantity of items in your cart.
+- Checkout and reset the cart
-- **Detailed Cart Summary**: See a summary with subtotal, tax, and total calculations.
-- **Checkout**: Complete your purchase with a simple payment confirmation.

 ## Getting Started